ViraatKrishna-24110016/Resume_Viraat_Krishna/README.md

 # Resume_Viraat_Krishna
 This is the repository for my resume, made with HTML, CSS, and JS.
-Author - Adusumilli Viraat Krishna
+Author - Adusumilli Viraat Krishna(24110016)